 exaggeration in cartoons

+Overdo the physical characteristics of people or things in order to make a point.
 Sometimes cartoonists overdo, or exaggerate, the physical characteristics of people or things in order to make a point.

 exaggerating a physical feature or habit: big nose, bushy eyebrows, large ears, baldness.